Found this helpful? Share it with peers.

 Introduction

-In this blog, we’ll apply these principles to Enterprise Architecture, treating architects as our “customers”.
-By doing so, we aim to simplify the often complex world of EA using a business model canvas.
+In this blog, we apply this approach by treating architects as the “customers”, helping to simplify the complexity of EA through the business model canvas.

 What is a Business Model Canvas?